aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/080_git_repos/010-update-metadata.md

 ---
-title: "Update Annotations"
+title: "Inject Cluster Annotations Using GitOps Bridge"
 weight: 10
 ---

+In the previous "Application" chapter, you deployed the Guestbook application using a hardcoded repoURL in the Argo CD Application manifest.
+To make this more dynamic and reusable, you can use an ApplicationSet that pulls environment values like repoURL from metadata — specifically, from annotations on cluster objects.

-Annotations are key-value pairs attached to ArgoCD Cluster object.
-In the Argo CD user interface, navigate to the hub-cluster.
-You’ll notice that the cluster already has some annotations defined.
-These are added automatically by the GitOps Bridge module.
+Annotations are key-value pairs attached to ArgoCD cluster object.
+The hub-cluster already includes annotations injected by GitOps Bridge.
+You can view these by navigating to ArgoCD Dashboard > Settings > Clusters > hub-cluster.

 ![Hub Cluster Metadata](/static/images/hubcluster-initial-metadata.png)

 > Labels can be used to find collections of objects that satisfy generator conditions.
 Annotations provide additional information like repo URL.

-In upcoming chapters, you will create an ApplicationSet that references Git repositories.
-Argo CD supports referencing annotations.
+In upcoming chapters, you'll create an ApplicationSet that references Git repositories.
+ArgoCD lets you reference these repositories dynamically using annotations.
 For example to reference workload_repo_url annotation:

 <!-- prettier-ignore-start -->
 :::code{language=yml showCopyAction=false showLineNumbers=false highlightLines='7'}